 When can a person claim that he did not know he was driving or did not know he was intoxicated?

-Defenses that arise from claims of automatism or involuntary intoxication can often feel like fact patterns from a law school exam due to the oddity of the circumstances.
+The automatism defense or a defense based on claims of involuntary intoxication can often feel like fact patterns from a law school exam due to the oddity of the circumstances.
+Nevertheless, they can be useful in a DWI defense.
 Although automatism and involuntary intoxication are distinct defenses, they are regularly discussed in appellate opinions together.

 Automatism: a state of mind in which a person, though capable of action, is not conscious of what the person is doing at the time the crime was alleged to have been committed. (ex.
 Sleepwalking)